Holy Trinity Church of England Academy

 Our mission statement is: ‘Nurturing, Inspiring, Achieving’, which encapsulates our belief that learning happens best when children are secure, valued and inspired.

 Our Church of England ethos is central to the life and values of the school, and there are strong links with the parish.
 Please look around and find out more about us.
 You can arrange a visit by contacting the school office.
-The admin staff are Mrs Ingleton, Mrs Turner and Mrs Caldecott.
+The admin staff are Miss Ray, Mrs Caldecott and Mrs Snell.
+They will deal with queries from parents and other members of the public.

 Graham Shore, Headteacher.